 They were part of the first wave of acts in the Eurovision 2021 semi-finals and while things looked dicey for them for a while, they were the last act announced to have made the final.

 The three-piece band have been in the business for over 25 years now so they will be used to performing on big stages which may give them an edge over some of the less experienced performers on the night.

-But can they go all the way?
-Time will tell but for now, here is all you need to know about Hooverphonic…
+But can they go all the way after making the final?
+We will find out Saturday, but here is all you need to know about Hooverphonic.

 Who is representing Belgium at Eurovision 2021?